Love is in the Air: 10 Birds that Mate for Life

 9. Trumpeter Swans

 Swans are symbols of love, and for good reason.
-According to the Wisconsin Department of Natural Resources, Trumpeter swans can live up to 25 years old and typically mate for life unless one of them dies.
-Couples usually start nesting when they are three to four years old.
+According to the Wisconsin Department of Natural Resources, Trumpeter Swans can live up to 25 years old.
+They typically mate for life unless one of them dies.
+Couples start nesting when they are three to four years old.

 Trumpeter Swan Dads are also some of the best supportive parents around!
 They’re loyal to their families and play a huge role in raising offspring.